MicrosoftDocs/sdk-api/sdk-api-src/content/imapi2/nn-imapi2-idiscformat2rawcdeventargs.md

 ## -inheritance

-The <b xmlns:loc="http://microsoft.com/wdcml/l10n">IDiscFormat2RawCDEventArgs</b> interface inherits from <a href="/windows/desktop/api/imapi2/nn-imapi2-iwriteengine2eventargs">IWriteEngine2EventArgs</a>. <b>IDiscFormat2RawCDEventArgs</b> also has these types of members:
+The <b>IDiscFormat2RawCDEventArgs</b> interface inherits from <a href="/windows/desktop/api/imapi2/nn-imapi2-iwriteengine2eventargs">IWriteEngine2EventArgs</a>. <b>IDiscFormat2RawCDEventArgs</b> also has these types of members:

 ## -see-also